Optional Intervals Event and Two n-ary Finitary Operations: An Algebraic Framework for Unifying Parallel-Serial Execution and Axiomatizing Simultaneity from an Epistemological Perspective: Two Sequence Operations on the Elements of a Finite Set of Instances

-\EBL \ifincludeFileBuilding on the previous content, in this section, we will for the first time propose an operation for $\bOIE$ instances.
-The result of this operation will have a significant impact on the intervals of the events that the participating $\bOIE$ instances are mapped to.
-Since this impact is related to the execution order of the $\bE$ instances they are mapped to, we introduce the term ``Sequential Operation''.
+\EBL \ifincludeFile Building on the previous content, in this section, we propose a class of operations for $\bOIE$ instances.
+The result of these operations has a significant impact on the intervals of the events mapped by the participating $\bOIE$ instances.
+Since this impact is related to the execution order of the $\bE$ instances which the participating $\bOIE$ instances are mapped to, we introduce the term ``Sequence Operation''.
 Before delving into the details of the concept, we will first prepare several mathematical helper functions.

 \begin{defi}[\textbf{Function for finding the minimum 1st item and the maximum 2nd item of a tuple of 2-tuples \& permutation invariance}] \EBL